joelparkerhenderson/ways-of-working/README.md

   for ways-of-working, in favor of "principles", "values", "practices", etc.

-## Success looks like...
+## Success looks like

 Your ways of working are explicit.
-Example: they are written in your team's documentation.
+Example: your ways of working are written, and also easy to access and read any time, such as in your team's documentation.

 Your ways of working are understood.
-Example: each teammate is familiar with the ideas, and knows where to find the specifics, such as in documentation.
+Example: you confirm that each of your teammates is familiar with all the ideas, and also knows where to find out more about the ideas.

-Your ways of working are debatable.
-Example: how does a teammate suggest changes, or provide comments, etc.?
+Your ways of working are open to debate.
+Example: you confirm that each of your teammates knows how to suggest changes, and also can provide comments, feedback, and opportunities for new ways of working.

 Your ways of working are alertable.
-Example: if someone breaks the ways of working, then do all the teammates have the responsbility and capabilty handle the issue effectively?
+Example: your teammates all know quickly if someone breaks the ways of working, and also all know who is responsible, accountable, and capable of handling the breakage.

 ## Resources